Click here to review the MSDE Guide to School for Families of English Learners

 The Guide to School for Families of English Learners has been developed to help parents to better understand the school system and offers suggestions for how to interact with school staff to support their child’s learning.
 This Guide provides information about Maryland public schools including how to enroll a child in school, schools by grade levels, early childhood education, opportunities for parents, and much more.

-NOTE: We are having technical difficulties uploading the presentations for the 12th Annual Conference.
-In the meantime, if you would like a copy of the presentation please email us at firstname.lastname@example.org.
+Thank you for attending the 15th Annual MELLFIN Conference!
+If you would like a copy of any presentation please email us at firstname.lastname@example.org.

 Equity for EL Students and Families: A Shared Responsibility

 Anne Arundel Community College (Arnold Campus)

 Vicki Myers and Carrie Jasper, U.S. Department of Education

 The session will demonstrate how ParentCamp International is a means to give immigrant parents a voice and interactive role in the school environment.
 The ParentCamp will also be linked to the U.S. Department of Education’s Family and Community Engagement Framework and will show how it can be a useful tool in communicating with parents and how schools and school districts can actively engage immigrants parents to support children’s education.
 Download Presentation.

 Patty Burns, Emma Bartow, and Ana Thompson from Carroll County; Valerie Perez-Vega, Mahwish Anwar, Diana Rivera and Karen McDonough from Anne Arundel County; Jennifer Johnson, Cindy Hinkle from Washington County; Ernie Marin and Sally Marin from Frederick County; Ana Burgos and Daniela Perez from Prince George's County.

 Staff (Facilitators, Coordinators, and Liaisons) from local school

 systems will share promising practices including but not limited to